w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ## Sub-treasuries

-The Polkadot treasury currently operates under a single account on-chain.
+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} treasury currently operates under a single account on-chain.
 The above tracks manage the treasury and represent the funds on the network.
 However, creating _sub_-treasuries that correspond to each collective is also possible.